-Easter is a seasonal moment when people are more open to discovering new things.
-The mood is lighter, more positive and full of small traditions, and that makes it a genuine opportunity for advertisers to connect with audiences.
+Easter is a seasonal moment that is reminiscent of change, rebirth and renewal.
+The days are getting longer, the mood is lighter, more positive and full of small traditions, and that makes it a genuine opportunity for advertisers to connect with audiences.

-But here’s the problem: most advertisers lean on the same tired stock photos.
-To cut through the seasonal noise in native feeds, you need to stop "advertising" and start blending in.
+Here’s the problem: most advertisers tend to lean on the same tired stock photos.
+To cut through the seasonal noise in native feeds, stop advertising and start blending in.

 Here are three creative shifts that are currently outperforming traditional ads this season.